Alfresco/docs-alfresco/federation-services/latest/using/index.md

 ###### Getting Started

 1. Create a source folder for your document.
-For example, `C:\SourceDocuments`
+For example, `C:\SourceDocuments`.
 2. Place a test document into this folder.
 3. Create a target folder.
-For example, `C:\TargetFolder`
+For example, `C:\TargetFolder`.

 ###### Creating a Federation Services Event Job